 Before submitting an article for the site’s owner or webmaster to review, study their guest posting guidelines.
 This is important because you don’t want to write on a topic they’re not interested in publishing.

 Pro tip: Cover a topic inside out.
 Come up with angles or talking points other articles haven’t covered yet.
-If you’re writing about a specific design tool, include every necessary detail.
+Include every necessary detail if you’re writing about a specific design tool.
 This comprehensive piece on ExportYourStore is one example to emulate.
-It’s not about design, obviously.
-But it shows how far you can go on a topic as long as you’re willing to dig deeply enough.
+It’s not about design.
+But it shows how far you can go on a topic if you’re willing to dig deeply enough.

 Maintain a Regular Posting Schedule